wondering-packet/learning-vault/Git/Exercises/E006b - Recovering Commits.md

 Turn off this advice by setting config variable advice.detachedHead to false

 HEAD is now at fc8b001 undo4: feature 4
-# at this point you will be carrying out your investigation, testing, review etc.
+# at this point you will be carrying out your investigation - do testing & review etc.
-# i am again just using a simple test here to show that this commit isn't buggy.
+# here i am just using a simple text line to show that this commit isn't buggy.
 cat undo4
 undo4: feature 1
 undo4: feature 2